bfil/future-validation/README.md

 }
 ```

-Please note a zero/identity value should be provided, having the instance in scope would allow the use of contitions or destructuring in for comprehensions.
+Please note a zero/identity value should be provided, having the instance in scope would allow the use of if conditions or destructuring in for comprehensions.
 The `append` method can also be overridden if needed, by default it always uses the first semigroup.

 #### All instances